-Vulnerability of Concern Outline of the Penetration Testing (7) When the HDD was full, the evaluator attempted to save additional data, and confirmed that it resulted in error, showing no abnormal behavior.
-Similar tests were performed to check the maximum number of registered users, secured print jobs, and fax receptions, showing no abnormal behavior.
-(8) When the TOE was activated with a special operation for maintenance, the evaluator tried various operations possible from the operation panel and network and confirmed that no abnormal behavior was observed.
+Vulnerability of Concern Outline of the Penetration Testing (5) - It was confirmed that when the same document was accessed simultaneously from the control panel and a Web browser, one with the intent to delete the document, the other to merge and save under the same file name, the former delete operation and the latter save operation succeeded, showing no abnormal behavior.
+(6) - When the HDD area was full, the evaluator attempted to save additional data and confirmed that it resulted in error, showing no abnormal behavior. - Similar tests were performed to check the maximum number of registered users and secured print jobs, showing no abnormal behavior.
+(7) When the TOE was activated with a special operation for maintenance, the evaluator attempted various operations possible from the operation panel and network and confirmed that no abnormal behavior was observed.